A Growing Need for Minnesota Treatment Centers for Young AdultsReading Time: 4 minutes

 Like their peers around the country, Minnesota’s young adult population is experiencing the long-term negative mental health repercussions of the pandemic.
 New research shows the one out of every three adults in the North Star State experienced a mental health condition last year.

 This mental health crisis is exacerbated by a shortage of Minnesota treatment centers.
-Thousands of young people in the state suffering from anxiety, depression, and substance abuse have not been able to access care at mental health treatment centers for young adults.
+Thousands of young people in the state suffering from anxiety and depression have not been able to access care at mental health treatment centers for young adults.
 According to Mental Health America (MHA), more than half of young adults in the state with depression are unable to access any Minnesota mental health services.

 Young Adults in Minnesota Are Seeking Help

-Each year, MHA ranks all 50 states and Washington DC in terms of mental health, substance abuse, and access to care.
+Each year, MHA ranks all 50 states and Washington DC in terms of mental health and access to care.
 The organization’s 2021 report found that one out of every three people searching for mental health resources through MHA last year was between the ages of 18 and 24.